sparkfabrik/company-playbook/content/resources/role-isc-lead-developer.md

 </span>

-* You lead, with the help of Sales and Communication, the production of a case study within two weeks by the end of each project.
+* You coordinate, when required by Sales and Communication, the production of a case study on the projects you lead.

 <span class='score only-print'>